xeTaiz/jekylltest/pages/manual/manual-gettingstarted-ui.md

 sidebar: manual_sidebar
 permalink: manual-gettingstarted-ui.html
 folder: manual
+has_video: true
+publish: true
 ---
 # The Inviwo Graphical Interface
 This part of the Getting Started Guide explains Inviwo's graphical user interface and the rough concepts of its building blocks.
 The goal of this guide is to give an intuitive feeling for the GUI and enable users to build workspaces from existing processors.
+We also have an accompanying video tutorial:
+{% include youtube.html id="eF26VhXo4Gs" caption="Getting Started with the Inviwo Graphical User Interface" %}

 ## GUI Overview
 The following image shows Inviwos GUI: